pubkey/rxdb/docs-src/offline-first.md

 Today web applications have changed and with it the way we use them.
 Single page applications are opened once and then used over the whole day.
 Chat apps, email clients, PWAs and hybrid apps.
 All of these where made to have long runtimes.
 This makes the time for user interactions more important than the initial loading time.
 Offline first applications benefit from that because there is often no loading time on user actions while loading the initial state to the client is not that relevant.

-## Scales with data size, not with the amount of user interaction

-On normal applications, each user interaction can result in multiple requests to the backend server which increase its load.
-The more users interact with your application, the more backend resources you have to provide.
-Offline first applications do not scale up with the amount of user actions but instead they scale up with the amount of data.
-Once that data is transferred to the client, the user can do as many interactions with it as required without connecting to the server.

 ## You might not need REST

 On normal web applications you make different requests for each kind of data interaction.
 For that you have to define a swagger route, implement a route handler on the backend and create some client code to send or fetch data from that route.
 There more complex your application becomes, the more REST routes you have to maintain and implement.

 With offline first apps, you have a way to hack around all this cumbersome work.
 You just replicate the whole state from the server to the client.
 The replication does not only run once, you have a **realtime replication** and all changes at one side are automatically there on the other side.
-On the client you can access every piece of state with simple database query.
+On the client you can access every piece of state with a simple database query.
 While this of course only works for amounts of data that the client can load and store, it makes implementing prototypes and simple apps much faster.

 ## You might not need Redux